 Adventurer ~ Dog Lover ~ Educator

 Aliy Zirkle races SP Kennel's Red Team.
 Although her primary focus is the annual long-distance Iditarod Trail Sled Dog Race, Aliy competes in a number of short- and mid-distance races during the season.
-These often include the Sheep Mountain 150, the Copper Basin 300 and the Yukon Quest 300.
+These often include the Two Rivers 100, the Copper Basin 300 and the Yukon Quest 300.

 Throughout Aliy's career, she has been awarded numerous titles.
 Two of her most treasured awards are: the Yukon Quest's "Spirit of the North Award" -- awarded to her in 1999 -- and the Iditarod's "Humanitarian Award" for supreme care of her dogs -- awarded to her in both 2005 and 2011.

 Donna Dewhurst/Scott Lawrence Photo